 The new premises that included a nursing home were established on the corner of West and Main Streets around the mid-1930s.
-It’s not known if this was a new building for the purpose or and exiting building.
-It would have only been is use for 10-12 years.
+It’s not known if this was a new building for the purpose or an existing building.
+It would have only been in use for 10-12 years.
 By 1930 the majority of its members had moved to Doornfontein where a new Ponevez Synagogue was built (the original Ponevez Synagogue was in Block R and was demolished for the first Anglo American HQ in the early 1930s).

 The West and Main Street premises were eventually demolished along with the Beth Hamedrash in 1947 in preparation for the 45 Main Street Anglo headquarters was built between 1948-51.
 There is evidently a brass plaque at the site commemorating the society, but I could not find it.